-LUBBOCK, Texas (KCBD) - Lubbock Police have taken a man into custody after he was identified as the one who chased people down the aisles of a grocery store with a machete.
+LUBBOCK, Texas (KCBD) - A grand jury has indicted a man who was taken into custody after allegedly chasing people down the aisles of a grocery store with a machete.

 Officers were called to the United Supermarket at 12815 Indiana Avenue on Monday evening, July 14, to respond to reports that a man, later identified as Alfonso Telles, 24, of Lubbock, was bothering customers in the parking lot with a long knife.